 Happy St. Patrick’s Day, kilt lovers!
 Celebrate your traditions with these items perfect for making yourself as Irish as you want to be.

 Green is good.
 Especially now that we’re a mere days away from the holiday circled on calendars from the Emerald Isle to the vaguely Boston-themed sports bar in your nearest suburb.

-That’s right – it’s almost St. Patrick’s Day.
+That’s right – it’s almost time to celebrate St. Patrick’s Day.
 So, hold your four-leaf clovers tight because we’re giving away some of our favorite Irish Sport Kilt products as we countdown to March 17.
 Head to our Facebook page from March 1 to March 17 for your chance to win by tagging a friend and sharing our daily posts.